Please note that Home Support Worker is an alternate and interchangeable title for Carer or Home Carer.

 Although you’ll spend much of your working life in the homes of our clients, you will still be part of a team.
 That means being cooperative and supportive to others in the Comfort Keepers crew.

 You’ll be conscientious, dependable and flexible.
 Having a great sense of humour definitely helps in this line of work!

 Will I Work Fixed Hours as a Home Support Worker?

-Something many of our Healthcare Assistants who work in the homes of their clients tell us that they love is the variety of their work.
+Something many of our carers who work in the homes of their clients tell us that they love is the variety of their work.
 Every person they care for will have different needs.

 So, although you may be working a set number of hours each week, how long you spend in each of the homes you visit is likely to vary.
 Some clients may need just an hour or two of your time, whilst others might need much longer.

 What Are Some of the Key Benefits of Working for Comfort Keepers?

 We offer all our homecare workers extremely competitive rates of pay.
 Our services cover most of Ireland, so there could be job vacancies wherever you’re based.
 There are contracts available no matter how many hours you can put in.